usaid-cs/yesterday-i-learned/random.md

 - [Lots of you don't spend your rewards points](https://finance.yahoo.com/news/missing-point-credit-cardholders-rewards-080000460.html?.tsrc=rss), it's real money lmao
 - [Cultures invent different names for different colours](https://www.youtube.com/watch?v=gMqZR3pqMjg), splitting the spectrum in however many ways.
 - In order for a project rebuild to be successful, [you must need](https://www.pkc.io/blog/five-red-flags-signaling-your-rebuild-will-fail/): a) a clear idea what the new project needs to do, b) a way to run that project alongside the old one, c) features that get implemented faster in the new project than in the old one (that's the point of a new project, man), d) people who know what the old project does, and e) to implement roughly the same set of features that the old project had.
 If you don't implement everything, then there is a negative value add, and that won't end well for you.
-- The Thai boys and coach went to the Tham Luang cave [intentionally](https://en.wikipedia.org/wiki/Tham_Luang_cave_rescue) to celebrate one of the boys' (Peerapat Sompiangjai) birthday.
 - In association football, overtime is called extra time.
-- Tempura shrimp are stretched out by [cutting muscles on the underside](https://www.quora.com/Why-is-tempura-shrimp-longer-than-other-shrimps?share=1) to allow them to lie flat.
 - [John Rhys-Davies](https://en.wikipedia.org/wiki/John_Rhys-Davies), who played Gimli the Dwarf in whichever Lord of the Rings movies, is taller than all the hobbits, that king guy, and the wizard.
 - Nursing has the opposite problem as in engineering fields. ["I did nursing for 4 years.
 I regret every single second of it.
 Your coworkers, basically all women, will expect you to do all the heavy lifting just because you're a man. (...)
 The one time I said 'no, you get paid more than me anyway' I got a nice trip to see my supervisor, who of course is also a woman, and berated me for not 'manning up'.
 Don't nurse if your a man.
 It's a hellscape of estrogen and gender conforming stereotypes. (...) the expectations on you are MUCH higher than your female coworkers."](https://www.youtube.com/watch?v=lOT0GOyw2pY&lc=UgwYkQgMSDYntvHZNs54AaABAg)
 - Zero didn't appear in historical texts until [1500 years ago](https://www.youtube.com/watch?v=-4vUklg2lCc).
 Same video describes other numbers having a sensory equivalent, i.e. you can see "1" of something.
 Same argument does not explain "-1".